 The Depression years were felt hard in Carrington, although public works programs such as a replacement Cowper Street Bridge provided some relief work for the unemployed.
 Other schemes from this era included the reclamation of swamplands near Robertson Street as well as the laying of the neighbourhood's sewer system.
-Mr Pat Connolly, Member of the Legislative Assembly, also advised council at this time that the open space on the "great swamp" was to be formally reserved for public recreation.
-For his efforts, Pat Connolly is now appropriately remembered.
+Mr Pat Connolly, Member of the Legislative Assembly, also advised council at this time that the open space on the "great swamp" was to be formally reserved for public

 The Depression years also brought substantial changes in local governance.
 By 1932 Carrington Council had found itself 'on the brink' and by 1938 it had been amalgamated into 'The City of Greater Newcastle'.